TheBarret/ZSuite/README.md

 - 11-11-2023 - Added Seed Modifier
 - 12-11-2023 - Modified Seed node to accept expressions
 - 13-11-2023 - Added Latent Noise Provider (Transforming RF Signals) using `RTL_TCP`
+               (You do need a RTL-SDR device for this node to work)